Amazon affiliate links are included in this post. Thanks for your support!

 Are you like me with a drawer (shelf/rack) full of spices you rarely use?
 The health benefits of spices are numerous.
 Spices also add flavor and body to your food without salt.
 This is the first of several newsletters featuring a spice, its health benefits and tips for increasing that spice in your life!

 Turmeric is a yellow-orange spice common in Eastern and Middle Eastern dishes.
 Turmeric gives curry it's yellowish color.
 Turmeric is known to have anti-inflammatory properties and may be the most studied spice for its health benefits.
 Curcumin is responsible turmeric's pigment and is thought to be the primary source of turmeric's health benefits.
-Turmeric (curcumin) has been found to be very effective and safe in treating Alzheimer's Disease, arthritis, and colon cancer.
+Turmeric (curcumin) has been found to be effective in treating:

 But be careful when working with turmeric as the strong pigment can stain.
 You may end up with yellowing hands (it does eventually go away) or towels.

 It's best to buy organic to ensure the spice was not irradiated or heat treated potentially decreasing its health benefits.
 I also order spices from Mountain Rose Herb sometimes (no affiliation).
 Supplements of turmeric, curcumin, and piperine are widely available, but I recommend getting these compounds from actual food as much as possible.

 - Add to egg salad for an even bolder yellow color

 - Add 1/4 tsp to a pot of grain while cooking (rice, quinoa, lentils or millet)